Aze543/NhentaiDoujinToPDFMaker/README.md

 ### 🔧 How to Install (CLI Version)

-You can install the CLI tool directly from the PyPI as long as you have Python:
+You can install the CLI tool directly from the PyPI as long as you have Python (Refer to the 2nd flavors first step to install it):

 ```bash
 pip install nhpdf